 The shortcuts in this section are among my most used ones.
 For anyone of these, I can say with certainty that I use it many times a day.

 You might notice the Media shortcuts with keys, such as num2.
 I repurposed my Numpad for this because I don’t use it for typing numbers.
-Reassigning keys works especially well with my blank keycaps.
-The labeling can never be wrong because there is none ;)
+Reassigning keys works especially well with my keyboard with blank keycaps The labeling can never be wrong because there is none ;)

 The first entry in this context’s table represents 9 separate shortcuts.
 Switching between applications via super + 1-9 has been a noticeable productivity boost for me.
 I rarely have to start an application by other means now.